yusuf-youth/Tasks/README.md

 </ul>

 <br />
-To wrap it up, the To-do App provides a clean and intuitive interface for task management, offering features like adding and marking tasks as complete with a focus on simplicity and usability.
+To wrap it up, the Tasks provides a clean and intuitive interface for task management, offering features like adding and marking tasks as complete with a focus on simplicity and usability.
 Built with 🎨SCSS and ⚛️React, it leverages reusable components, context for state management, and well-organized styles using BEM, CSS variables, and property grouping to ensure maintainability and readability of the project.